matsinet/nodejs-express-api-curriculum/Chapter_2/README.md

 ## Running Our Example

+If you are using a Mac/Linux you will need to start `mongodb-runner` *first* in order for our Express server to make a successful connection to MongoDB.

+If you are using Windows, MongoDB should already be running as a service.
+This can be verified in the Services Settings app.

-In order to run this example, you will need to start `mongodb-runner` *first* in order for our Express server to make a successful connection to it.
-If you want to use our pre-built example, `cd` into the `examples/` directory and first run `mongodb-runner start` and then run `node connect-mongo.js`.
-If the connection was sucessful, you should be able to navigate to [http://localhost:3000/](htto://localhost:3000) and see the words "Successfully opened connection to Mongo!".
+To start the pre-built example, `cd` into the `examples/` directory and then run `node connect-mongo.js`.
+If the connection was successful, you should be able to navigate to [http://localhost:3000/](htto://localhost:3000) and see the words "Successfully opened connection to Mongo!".

+To start your own server script, change directory to that location and run `node <script name>`.

 << [Chapter 1: Hello world!](../Chapter_1/README.md) || [Home](../README.md) || [Chapter 3: Let's Create!](../Chapter_3/README.md) >>